 Mariam Kevkhishvili-Machavariani And Ryan Vanhoy Join Rebel Staff

-Ryan Vanhoy is in his first season as an assistant coach on the Ole Miss track & field staff.
+Ryan Vanhoy is in his second season as an assistant coach on the Ole Miss track & field staff.

-Vanhoy comes to Oxford after one year at Northeastern University and the previous three at the University of North Carolina.
+Vanhoy came to Oxford after one year at Northeastern University and the previous three at the University of North Carolina.

 At Northeastern, Vanhoy coached NU runners to four Colonial Athletic Association conference titles and helped develop Eric Jenkins into an All-American in the indoor 3,000 meters and outdoor 5,000 meters.
 In 2013, Jenkins became the fourth-fastest American collegian ever at 5,000 meters (13:18.57) and also ran a sub 4-minute mile (3:58.11).